For me, this is one of those things that I can file under that old adage, "you learn something new every day."

 loading...

-According to a website dedicated to Sister Corita Kent, her innovative art and approach to design and education drew international acclaim in the 1960s, where her work reflected her concerns about poverty, racism, and war, with messages of peace, happiness, and social justice.
+According to a website dedicated to Sister Corita, her innovative art and approach to design and education drew international acclaim in the 1960s.
+Her work reflected her concerns about poverty, racism, and war, with messages of peace, happiness, and social justice.

 The Boxer Boston says the controversy didn't last long.